GSA/piv-guides/pages/template.md

 permalink: /template/
 ---

 Markdown is a simple way of writing and formatting.
-The formats can be used across many different platforms including for websites and documents.
+The formats can be used across many different platforms, including for websites and documents.
 We created a sample template to help you with your page.

-To review information on how to contribute and how to Add a New Page: https://piv.idmanagement.gov/contribute If you want to learn more about markdown formatting: https://guides.github.com/features/mastering-markdown/
+To review information about how to contribute and how to add a new page: https://piv.idmanagement.gov/contribute If you want to learn more about Markdown formatting: https://guides.github.com/features/mastering-markdown/

-You can copy and paste this template into a new page, and use the sample markdown.
+You can copy and paste this template into a new page, and use the sample Markdown below.

-You probably noticed this block at the top of the page.
+You probably noticed this block at the top of the page:

 layout: default
 title: Title of the Page
 permalink: /template/

 This block at the top of the page is used for website navigation when your guide is posted.
-Update the _Title of the Page_ and the _/template/_
+Update the **title** (_Title of the Page_) and the ***permalink** (_/template/_).

 ## Overview